 However, Capitalism is not solely responsible for the above problems, even the ones that clearly wouldn’t have existed outside of it.
 The actual culprits for those issues are various aspects of the human nature itself.

 Wherever there is a problem that free market as the system gets a blame for, there is always an aspect of human nature that has really caused that problem.

 For example, negative externalities happen either due to ignorance or the deliberate decision to not consider best interests of outsiders while the business operates.
-Likewise, the decision to not consider well-being of others, and not the free market itself, is the real reason behind excessive exploitation of workers.
+Likewise, the decision to not consider well-being of others, and not the existence of free market itself, is the real reason behind excessive exploitation of workers.
 So is making profit from something that gives people nothing of value, destroys their health and costs them money, such as gambling, internet pornography and tobacco.

 There is nothing wrong with acting in accordance with your best interests.
 However, when you stop taking into consideration the best interests of others while doing so, it becomes a problem.

 And this behavior is not brought out in people by Capitalism.
 Any systems that were created with the best intentions in mind will have some flaws in their design, which can be exploited.